Health Benefits of Parsley – The Rock Celery

 – At Roman weddings, wreaths of parsley were given to protect the bride and the groom against evil spirits

-Parsley used to grow in only Greece, but they were not used for consumption.
+Parsley used to grow only in Greece, but they were not used for consumption.
 The Ancient Greeks associated parsley with death, as it was considered to have emerged from the blood of Archemorus, whose name meant ‘Forerunner of Death’.
 The Greeks used the herb to make wreaths for graves.

 Health Benefits of Parsley